BENEFITS OF DIAGNOSIS

 Educating yourself and those around your child will greatly empower your child's experience and can help cause changes in the classroom.
 Changes in your home can start today.
 Learn the facts.

 "What is the difference between a diagnosis of reading disability and a diagnosis of dyslexia?"

-The American Psychological Association (APA) recently updated their Diagnostic and statistical Manual (DSM-V), which contains the diagnostic criteria used by Licensed Psychologists.
+The American Psychological Association (APA) recently updated their Diagnostic and Statistical Manual (DSM-V), which contains the diagnostic criteria used by Licensed Psychologists.
 Dyslexia is now listed and described under the category of "Specific Learning Disability with Impairment in Reading" which is diagnostic code 315.00.
 Some psychologists use this terminology, while others prefer to say dyslexia.
 Be sure to ask your evaluator about this prior to your evaluation.
 This article, written by psychologist Steve Dyksra further addresses dyslexia in the DSM-V, including the erroneous rumor that is was removed.

-We would like to give Katie Greving, President, DDIA credit for majority of the content of this page.
+We would like to give Katie Greving, President, DDIA credit for the majority of the content of this page.